orbeon/orbeon-forms-doc/form-runner/api/persistence/search.md

 If the value of `<drafts>` is `only`, then the `<drafts>` element can optionally have one of the following attributes:

-- `for-document-id="$document-id"` instructs the persistence to only return drafts for the given document id, of which there can be 0 or 1.
+- `for-document-id="$document"` instructs the persistence to only return drafts for the given document id, of which there can be 0 or 1.
 This is used by Form Runner's `/edit` page to check if a draft exists for a given document that is being opened, so it can, when appropriate, ask users if they prefer to open the draft or non-draft document.
 - `for-never-saved-document="true"` instructs the persistence to only return drafts for documents that were never saved.
 This is used by Form Runner's:
     - `/new` page to check if existing drafts already exist, in which case it might ask users if they prefer to start a new document or edit one of those drafts.
     - `/summary` page if that page gets `drafts-for-never-saved-document=true` in the URL.